sadanandpai/resume-builder/README.md

 <a href="https://github.com/pmndrs/zustand"><img src="http://s3.amazonaws.com/pix.iemoji.com/images/emoji/apple/ios-12/256/bear-face.png" alt="" height="48" width="48" /></a>
 </div>

-> [!NOTE]
-> The project is complete.
-We are not taking new changes as we do not have bandwidth.
-If you can be a maintainer, do contact us.

 ## About

 [Resume Builder](https://e-resume.vercel.app) is an open-source application where one can effectively build a single-page professional resume.